HMRC Tax Receipts 2024-25 – A quick summary

 After sharp falls in 2023/24, Stamp Duty receipts (Stamp Duty Land Tax, Stamp Duty on Shares and Annual Tax on Enveloped Dwellings) increased to £18.3 billion.
 This recovery reflects both higher transaction volumes and the impact of the October 2024 increase in additional property rates.
 Whether this is a one-off bounce or a sign of stabilisation in the property market remains to be seen.

-Fuel Duty: The Long Decline Continue
+Fuel Duty: The Long Decline Continues

 Fuel Duty receipts fell again to £24.4 billion, down from £24.9 billion last year.
 Diesel use in particular continues to fall, and the transition to electric vehicles accelerates this long-term decline.
 Replacing this revenue stream will be a key challenge for future governments.